 Adult Education Program

 The NMJC Adult Education Program offers morning and evening classes, free of charge.
-Classes generally run from September to May each year.
-The program has 5 GED sessions and registration/orientation are held in August, October, January, March, and April prior to the beginning of classes.
-ESL registration/orientation is held in August and January.
-To enroll in English as a Second Language classes, all ESL students must attend a registration/orientation.
-All new GED students wishing to register must attend a registration/orientation.
-Returning GED students can register for classes in the program office prior to the beginning of each session.
-Classes are held in the Literacy Center on Dalmont.
+Classes generally run from August to June each year.
+The program offers classes for HSE:GED/HiSET as well as English as a Second Language.
+To enroll, all students must attend a registration and orientation.
+Classes are offered at variety of locations.
 The NMJC Adult Education Program Office is located in the Ben Alexander Building in room 205, 575.492-2631.